Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing: Optimal trajectory design

-The computation of optimal divert maneuvers can also be handled by the same OCP framework used for the nominal trajectory.
-The only remarkable difference is that divert maneuvers do not require a multi-phase approach because they are planned after the extinction of the central engine.
-Therefore, a simple single phase starting at a given altitude and terminating at VGA is sufficient to compute diverts.
+The computation of optimal divert manoeuvres can also be handled by the same OCP framework used for the nominal trajectory.
+The only remarkable difference is that divert manoeuvres do not require a multi-phase approach because they are planned after the extinction of the central engine.
+Therefore, a single OCP phase starting at a given altitude and terminating at VGA is sufficient to model and compute diverts.
 Full state and command continuity is imposed at the beginning of each divert, to ensure a feasible trajectory.
 The time of flight is still considered as a free parameter to be optimized.
-Results obtained for the optimal divert maneuvers are presented later in Section \ref{cmp}.
+Results obtained for the optimal divert manoeuvres are presented in Section \ref{cmp}.